What is the Modern Slavery Act Australia and how to comply?

 Who must report to Australia’s Modern Slavery Act?

-The Act applies to entities that have an annual consolidated revenue of at least AUD$100 million and that conduct any part of their business in Australia.
+The Modern Slavery Act Australia applies to entities that have an annual consolidated revenue of at least AUD$100 million and that conduct any part of their business in Australia.
 These entities are required to prepare a slavery statement each financial year that complies with the reporting criteria presented in the Act.

 Companies who do not meet the current revenue threshold may submit a voluntary modern slavery statement.
 A voluntary statement is often prepared by companies or organisations that want to demonstrate their commitment to addressing modern slavery and human trafficking risks in their operations and supply chains, even if they do not meet the revenue threshold or other criteria required by the legislation.
 A voluntary modern slavery statement must comply with the same criteria in the Act.